 7.5/10

 The third volume has more songs that will already be familiar to Welch fans – ‘How’s About You’ turned up on a Rawlings solo album, while ‘Make Me A Pallet on Your Floor’ and ‘One Little Song’ later turned up on Soul Journey.
-‘Streets of St. Paul’ is also a clear rough draft of ‘Wrecking Ball’.
+‘Streets of St. Paul’ is clearly a rough draft of ‘Wrecking Ball’.
 The duplication makes Volume 3 a smidge less essential than the first two volumes, but there are still gems – ‘Sin City’ (not a Flying Burrito Brothers cover) and ‘Peace In The Valley’ (also an original).

 New listeners might want to start with Revival or Time (The Revelator), but this archival release is essential for Welch fans, especially given her small discography.